-After finishing task 1, you should now have a completed → configuration checklist containing your ZyWALL's settings.
+After finishing task 1, you should now have a completed → configuration checklist containing your ZyWALL USG VPN gateway's settings.
 We will now create a matching configuration in VPN Tracker.

 Step 1 - Add a Connection

 Open VPN Tracker, and click the plus button in the bottom left corner of the window to add a new connection: